PostHog/posthog.com/contents/blog/multi-product-pricing.md

 We charged for session recording in December.
 By March, it was 10% of our revenue.
 Most of the users paying are new.

-That sounds good, but in absolute terms - we'd get double the revenue from it with the same engineering input if we were twice the size when we launched it.
+That sounds good but, in absolute terms, we'd get double the revenue from it with the same engineering input if we were twice the size when we launched it.

 As we get bigger and we ship more products, each one will get more traction with the same cost to deliver it.
-And, in fact, each new product brings us more top-of funnel growth - since it means there are more reasons for people to find PostHog in the first place.
+And, in fact, each new product brings us more top-of funnel growth – since it means there are more reasons for people to find PostHog in the first place.

-## What's the catch
+## What's the catch?

-We have a hideously complex internal billing and reporting system.
-We knew it'd need to be hyperflexible to cope with a wide range of differently-structured pricing mechanisms hence the decision to build it.
+We have a hideously complex internal billing and reporting system – it needs to be hyper-flexible to cope with a wide range of differently-structured pricing mechanisms, hence the decision to build it.
 We keep adding more functionality into it.
 Send help!
 We'd love any recommendations you may have.
 We know usage based pricing is becoming much more normal, thankfully.